 We are experts in protein engineering with a focus on directed evolution approaches and semirational or rational design.
 Our research includes empirical and computational method development, and the application of the latter to ultimately generate enzyme variants with tailored characteristics.
 Computational methods further serve to solve structure/function relationships of targeted enzymes.
-The research output of the group is reflected by over 180 peer-reviewed articles and over 20 filed patents (latest version: May 16, 2019).
+The research output of the group is reflected by over 200 peer-reviewed articles and over 20 filed patents (latest version: May 16, 2019).

 You can also access the full publication list via the library server (please note that the data deposited there are updated by the RWTH library).

 KnowVolution campaign of an aryl sulfotransferase increases activity toward cellobioseCopyright: Bio VI